Switching to formula or opting for combined feeding is a big decision for mothers and the matter should not be taken lightly.

 Therefore, we’ve decided to create this guide to help you make the right decision and get the best formula for breastfed babies on the market.

-What Is Baby Formula?
+First What's Baby Formula?

 If you’re an expectant mother or a mom of little baby, then you perhaps know that nothing but breastfeeding is the healthiest option for the newborn.